-The Sjögren’s Syndrome Foundation began when Elaine K. Harris was diagnosed with Sjögren’s syndrome in 1982.
+The Sjögren’s Syndrome Foundation began when Elaine K. Harris was diagnosed with Sjögren’s in 1982.

-Frustrated by the long process to put a name to the physical symptoms she was experiencing, and discouraged by a lack of information about Sjögren’s syndrome, Elaine Harris was determined to meet other patients and start a mutual-aid group.
+Frustrated by the long process to put a name to the physical symptoms she was experiencing, and discouraged by a lack of information about Sjögren’s, Elaine Harris was determined to meet other patients and start a mutual-aid group.
 Mrs. Harris took the initiative to launch an organization that could bring about improvement in support, diagnosis, education, and research.
 With the help of her physicians at Long Island Jewish Medical Center in New Hyde Park, NY, the first meeting of this new group was held in 1983.
 Six months later the first issue of The Moisture Seekers newsletter was published.
 By the summer of 1985, the group was incorporated, a board of directors was established, and Elaine Harris became the first president of the organization.

 The next five years saw the Foundation grow by leaps and bounds – groups and chapters formed across the country, international affiliates were established, symposiums were held to educate the lay public and medical community, and the Sjögren’s Syndrome Handbook was published.
 The Foundation was invited to participate at prestigious professional conferences, such as the American College of Rheumatology, American Academy of Ophthalmology and American Dental Association.
 The medical community and government agencies, such as the National Institutes of Health, National Institute of Dental Research, and National Eye Institute began to recognize the Sjögren’s Syndrome Foundation as the voice of the Sjögren’s syndrome patient.